rmwalls/BurgerEater/README.md

 insertOne()
 updateOne()

-*Export the ORM object in module.exports.
+DONE*Export the ORM object in module.exports.

 Model setup
 DONE Inside your burger directory, create a folder named models.

 DONE In models, make a burger.js file.
-*Inside burger.js, import orm.js into burger.js
+DONE*Inside burger.js, import orm.js into burger.js

-*Also inside burger.js, create the code that will call the ORM functions using burger specific input for the ORM.
+DONE*Also inside burger.js, create the code that will call the ORM functions using burger specific input for the ORM.
-*Export at the end of the burger.js file.
+DONE*Export at the end of the burger.js file.

 Controller setup
 DONE Inside your burger directory, create a folder named controllers.
 DONE In controllers, create the burgers_controller.js file.
-*Inside the burgers_controller.js file, import the following:
+DONEInside the burgers_controller.js file, import the following:

 Express
 burger.js

-*Create the router for the app, and export the router at the end of your file.
+DONECreate the router for the app, and export the router at the end of your file.

 View setup
 DONE Inside your burger directory, create a folder named views.